 When I first started doing plaintiffs’ work, I couldn’t believe the union could do this.
 But there is a case square on point.

 The lawyer’s defense to the case was, it part, one that usually sells well to me: he was fighting for the client’s money, not his own.
 So if he was being overly aggressive, it was just for his client’s benefit.
 But, my guess is that he did not cut his fee because he did not get a lien reduction.
-So, in some cases, counsel will try to ignore liens because it helps get a case settled that otherwise would not resolve if the lien is paid back.
-I don’t know if that happened here but it sure is hard for a client to agree to settle a case with that 100% lien hanging over their head.
+So, sometimes, counsel will try to ignore liens because it helps get a case settled that otherwise would not resolve if the lien is paid back.
+I don’t know if that happened here, but it sure is hard for a client to agree to settle a case with that 100% lien hanging over their head.

 One important part of the story I have left out: this lawyer has been disciplined in the past for failure to honor liens.